Willow General Purpose Sync Protocol

 Control

-To denote LogicalChannels, we use sequences of three bits. encode_channel maps
+To denote LogicalChannels, we use sequences of three bits.
+The encode_channel function maps

 The encoding of a ControlIssueGuarantee message m is the concatenation of: